karlozsanti/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that displays the third line of the file iacta.
+Write a script that duplicates the last  line of the file iacta.The file iacta will be in the working directory